The Ghost and the Darkness: Plot

 In 1898, Robert Beaumont, the primary financier of a railway project in Tsavo, Kenya, seeks out the expertise of Lt.
-Colonel John Henry Patterson, an Anglo-Irish British military engineer, to get the project on schedule.
+Colonel John Henry Patterson, an Anglo-Irish military engineer, to get the project on schedule.
 Patterson travels from England to Tsavo, promising his wife, Helena, that he will complete the bridge and be back in London for the birth of their child.
 Shortly after his arrival, he meets British supervisor Angus Starling, Kenyan foreman Samuel, and Doctor David Hawthorne.
 Hawthorne informs Patterson of a recent lion attack that has affected the undertaking.

 That same night, Patterson ends the life of an approaching lion with a single gunshot, earning the respect of the laborers and allowing them to resume their activities safely.
 Only a few weeks after, however, Mahina, the construction foreman, is dragged from his tent.
-At sunrise, his mutilated body is recovered, and Patterson tries another night-time hunt, seeking to catch the lion that ate Mahina, but in the morning, he is informed by Starling that the corpse of a second worker has been found at the opposing end of the camp from his position.
+At sunrise, his mutilated body is recovered, and Patterson tries another night-time hunt, seeking to catch the lion that ate Mahina.
+In the morning, he is informed by Starling that the corpse of a second worker has been found at the opposing end of the camp from his position.

 Patterson, heeding the advice of Samuel, employs the workers in building thorn fences around the tents in order to prevent any lions from entering.
 Several days later, in broad daylight, a lion assails the camp, killing another worker.
 As Patterson, Starling, and Samuel corner the lion while it is feasting on the body, another lion leaps upon them from the roof of a building, slicing Starling across the throat and injuring Patterson on the left arm.
 Patterson recovers and attempts to shoot them, but both lions escape.
 Samuel states that there has never been a pair of man-eaters before; they have always been solitary hunters.

 The workers, led by a man named Abdullah, begin to turn on Patterson and, consequently, progress on the bridge comes to a halt.
 Patterson requests soldiers from England as protection, but he is denied.
 During a brief visit to the site, Beaumont threatens Patterson that, should his commission not be concluded on time, he will tarnish his reputation.
 He also announces that he will be contacting the famed hunter Charles Remington to help Patterson in eliminating the threat due to his past failures.